equinor/omnia-tutorial/docs/exercises/compute.rst

 Introduction
 ============
-This part of the tutorial covers XXXXX
+This part of the tutorial covers the following points for computing in Azure Databricks:
+* Get data from a data lake gen 2
+* Basic computing on the data
+* Add dummy GDPR data
+* Store the new data into a Sql table

 When writing up, be sure to consider: